 Identification of hazards and threats to the University as well as the development of the means to reduce vulnerability, respond to and recover from these adversities is critical to achieving the vision, mission, and values of the Pennsylvania State University.

-The purpose of this Comprehensive Emergency Management Plan (CEMP) is to provide a foundation upon which the campuses can develop plans that provide for the safety and security of all members of the community, while cooperating as one cohesive University.
+The purpose of this Comprehensive Emergency Management Plan (CEMP) is to provide a foundation upon which the University can develop plans that provide for the safety and security of all members of the community.
 This plan takes an all-hazards approach in the management and coordination of life-saving activities before, during and after an emergency or disaster.

 A Comprehensive Emergency Management Plan (CEMP) is similar in function and characteristics to an Emergency Operations Plan (EOP).
 However, where an Emergency Operations Plan (EOP) primarily focuses on jurisdictional response activities, a CEMP differs in its consideration of all phases of Emergency Management.
 As a foundational document, the CEMP outlines the most critical elements of an entity's emergency management plan, allowing for the development of supplemental and supporting documents that relate to vulnerability reduction, response and recovery under a common, structured framework.
-The Pennsylvania State University CEMP informs the public of our general emergency management process and provides the foundation upon which the Commonwealth Campuses build their campus specific plans.
+The Pennsylvania State University CEMP informs the public of our general emergency management process.